sed-pro-inria/tools-training/1-vers/git.md

 a remote repository.
 If the branch changes on the remote repository, use **fetch** again to refresh it.

+Note: to see only remote branches rather than all branches one can use the -r flag instead of -a:

+    %%%bash

+    git branch -r

 To get all commits of ``remotes/central/master`` **remote branch** into the **master** branch, merge it: